 August is about to get even hotter when the summer’s spiciest event returns to the 305.
-On August 1, Miami Spice will be making its grand return offering mouth-watering prix-fixe meals at some of the city’s finest restaurants.
+On August 1, Miami Spice made its grand return offering mouth-watering prix-fixe meals at some of the city’s finest restaurants.
 The popular promotion, which offers lunch specials at $23 and dinner for $39, was created to encourage locals to explore new eateries while helping others stay afloat during the sluggish summer months.

 Although a blend of Italian, French and Persian fare seems a bit odd, just take one bite and it will all come together.
 Located in the heart of the Arts & Entertainment District, this farm-to-table eatery serves up international cuisine in a bright and cozy space.
 Popular dishes include Asian Marinated Skirt Steak, Votano Meatballs and the Persian Sundae for dessert.